Angular constraints on planar frameworks: Basic definitions

-Computing the angle-rigidity matrix explicitly demonstrates that $(G,c,p)$ is infinitesimally rigid.
+Computing the angle-rigidity matrix explicitly demonstrates that $(G,\cmap,p)$ is infinitesimally angle-rigid.
 However, there is another realization (\Cref{fig:angles}) with the same angles:

-Direct computation of the orbits of each of these frameworks shows that they are dissimilar.
+Direct computation of the angle between 12 and 24 shows that the realizations are dissimilar.
 Note that our definition of similarity considers two angles to be the same as long as the pairs of defining lines intersect in the same set of four angles.

-These realizations were obtained by computing the defining system of polynomial equations, and solving explicitly for the vertex coordinates after fixing some angles.
+These realizations were obtained by computing the defining system of polynomial equations, and solving explicitly for the vertex coordinates after fixing some angles.\ or in the new variable names: $p_1'' = (X_{12},Y_{12})$ and $ p_3'' = (X_{34},Y_{34})$.
+Convert these coordinates to polar form, keeping in mind that the pairs are complex conjugates:

-\item (Global $\notimplies$ Infinitesimal, Local $\notimplies$ Infinitesimal) We present a line-angle incidence structure which is globally angle-rigid (thus locally angle-rigid) but not infinitesimally angle-rigid.